jackmchristensen/STAT-501/README.md

 		- You must also tell dbms to 'replace' the data, otherwise the data will not get overwritten
 	- ```datafile```
 		- Gets the file at the given path
+  		- Keep in mind that this is the path on *your* machine.
+The path I use for the examples are for my computer and won't work on yours unless we have the exact same file structure (which we don't)
 - ### Data Block
 	- ```dlm```
 		- Short for delimiter.
 This is how the data is organized.
 A delimiter is the special key that separates columns.
 This is mainly used for importing .txt files because if you import an excel or .csv there are standard ways of separating columns.